 These days it seems like there’s barely a country anywhere in the world that doesn’t have some sort of zip-lining experience, but what sets Rotorua Canopy Tours apart is not merely one thing alone.
 As in, other zip-line operations may boast lush rainforest, an inspiring conservation story, long and thrilling zip-lines, stunning views, abseiling, floating staircases, swing bridges and knowledgable, charismatic guides.
 But only a small percentage of rival companies will have all of those things combined and in a place still so accessible to a substantial urban area.

-Rotorua Canopy Tours came into existence at the start of this decade, establishing itself in 280-hectares of a 500-hectare forest a short drive from downtown Rotorua.
+Rotorua Canopy Tours came into existence in 2012, establishing itself in 280-hectares of a 500-hectare forest a short drive from downtown Rotorua.
 On the face of it, the Dansey Road Scenic Reserve was a perfect little slice of New Zealand native bush, but the truth was an eco-system whose bird life had been silenced and whose foliage was being ravaged.

 The culprits were the usual suspects of possums, stoats and rats and a decision was made to combine adventure tourism with eco-tourism and a community conservation project.
 The results have been stunning.
 In the seven years since Rotorua Canopy Tours had their first paying customers flying through the trees, the forest has visibly become much denser and much more lush.
 More than that, the pest-eradication programmes have proved such a success that the once sparse native birdsong is now a serious cacophony.